taylorza/zxn-inlineasm-doc/Documentation/Pseudo-ops.md

 SAVENEX "filename.nex",start_address,stack_address[,required_ram][,entry_bank]
 ```
 ## VAR
-Creates a variable thats value is allowed to vary between assembly passes.
+Creates a variable whose value is allowed to vary between assembly passes.

 **Example**
-To demonstrate `VAR` we need to see an example of code that will fail when using a non-variable.
+To demonstrate the use of `VAR`, we need to see an example of code that will fail when using a non-variable.

-The example below is just such an example.
-During the first pass `LEN` will not have a value when the `DS` is parsed, resulting in the placement of `lbl` being correct.
-During the second pass, `LEN` will have a value, causing the `DS` generate padding bytes which will shift `lbl` to a new address.
-Since `LEN`'s' value is relative to the address of `lbl` it will not change as it is still 4 bytes ahead of `lbl` regardless of `lbl`'s address.
+The example below illustrates this.
+During the first pass `LEN` will not have a value when the `DS` is parsed, resulting in the incorrect placement of `lbl`.
+During the second pass, `LEN` will have a value, causing the `DS` generate padding bytes, which will shift `lbl` to a new address.
+Since `LEN`'s' value is relative to the address of `lbl`, it will not change as it is still 4 bytes ahead of `lbl` regardless of `lbl`'s address.

 Assembling this example will result in the assembler raising a 'Value changed' error.